 We have outstanding foreign currency forward and swap contracts to hedge transactional risks associated with foreign currencies.
-At September 30, 2019, the notional value of our short term outstanding foreign currency forward and swap contracts was \$119 million, with average maturities of approximately two months.
-These short term foreign currency forward and swap contracts was \$119 million, with average maturities of approximately two months.
-These short term foreign currency forward and swap contracts primarily offset exposures in the euro and the Brazilian real and are not designated as hedges for accounting purposes and, accordingly, changes in their fair value are recorded immediately in earnings.
-At September 30, 2019, the fair value of our short term foreign currency contracts was a net asset of approximately \$1.4 million, of which \$1.5 million was included in prepaid expenses and \$0.1 million was included in accrued liabilities on the condensed balance sheet.
-We recognized gains of \$8.3 million on our short term foreign currency contracts in the first nine months of 2019 and gains of \$5.2 million in the first nine months of 2018.
+At September 30, 2020, the notional value of our short term outstanding foreign currency forward and swap contracts was \$282 million, with average maturities of approximately one month.
+These foreign currency forward and swap contracts primarily offset exposures in the euro and the British pound and are not designated as hedges for accounting purposes.
+Accordingly, changes in their fair value are recorded immediately in earnings.
+At September 30, 2020, the fair value of our short term foreign currency contracts was a net liability of approximately \$0.7 million, of which \$0.2 million was included in prepaid expenses and other and \$0.9 million was included in accrued liabilities on the condensed consolidated balance sheet.
+At December 31, 2019, the fair value of these foreign currency contracts was a net asset of approximately \$0.6 million, of which \$0.8 million was included in prepaid expenses and other and \$0.2 million was included in accrued liabilities on the condensed consolidated balance sheet.